Concise Outlines for a Complex Logic: A Proof Outline Checker for TaDA (Full Paper): Proof Outline Language

 In addition to procedure and loop specifications, Voila requires user input only for the following fundamental TaDA rules: \UpdateRegion, \MakeAtomic, \UseAtomic, and \OpenRegion; applications of all other rules are automated.
 Since they capture the core ideas behind TaDA, these rules are among the most complex rules of the logic and admit a vast proof search space.
 Therefore, their annotation is essential, for both human readers~\cite{PintoDG14,Pinto16} and automatic checkers.
 As seen in \figref{incr_voila}, the annotations for these key rules include only the used region and, for updates, the used guard; all other information present in the corresponding TaDA rules is derived automatically.

 \paragraph{Bridge Rules.}

 All other TaDA rules are applied automatically, and thus have no Voila counterparts.
 This includes all structural rules for manipulating triple atomicity (\eg \TripleWeak, \AExists), interference contexts (\eg \Substitution, \InterferenceWeak), and levels (\eg \LvlWeak).
 Their applications are heuristically derived from the program, applications of key rules, and adjacent triples.
 TaDA's frame rule is also automatically applied by leveraging Viper's built-in support for framing, combined with additional encoding steps to satisfy TaDA's frame stability side condition.
 Finally, TaDA entailments are bridge rules when they can be automated by the used verification tool.
 For Viper, this is the case for standard separation logic entailments, which constitute the majority of entailments to perform.
-For arbitrary \term{view shifts}~\cite{DinsdaleYoungBGPY13,Pinto16} (\eg entailments involving custom guard algebras), Voila provides specialized annotations.
+To support TaDA's \term{view shifts}~\cite{DinsdaleYoungBGPY13,Pinto16} -- entailments similar to the classical rule of consequence, but involving arbitrary definitions of regions and guard algebras -- Voila provides specialized annotations.